MYDTECH/MYDTECH/README.md

-Welcome to MY [D] TECH.
-The world's most famous software company.
-"Use our OS and softwares and feel like that you are in our OS and Softwares."

 <h1 align="center">Welcome to MY [D] TECH</h1>
 <h3 align="center">"Use our OS and softwares and feel like that you are in our OS and Softwares."</h3>